jmarkowski/codeviz/README.md

 # Example

-The image below is an example of the result when generating the codemap for the original git source (hash e83c516).
+The image below shows the result of generating the codemap for the original git source (hash e83c516).

 ![git e83c516](example.png)